 In another European, prospective, multicentre study, de la Taille et al. evaluated 516 men with PSA ranging from 2.5 to 10 ng/mL, scheduled for initial biopsy, comparing the diagnostic accuracy of PCA3 to total PSA, PSAD, and %fPSA.
 The authors observed that the mean PCA3 score was higher in a positive versus a negative biopsy (69.6 vs 31.0, p<0.0001).
-PCA3 was also higher in men with csPCa (Gleason $\geq$ 7, >33% positive cores, and significant vs indolent cancer).
+PCA3 was also higher in men with csPCa (Gleason \geq 7, >33% positive cores, and significant vs indolent cancer).
 PCA3 scores > 35 had the highest diagnostic accuracy, with a sensitivity of 64% and a specificity of 76%.
-The authors also highlighted that the PCA3 score was independent of age, total PSA, and prostate volume, and outperformed total PSA, PSAD and %fPSA.

-The ability of PCA3 to predict tumour volume and assist in selecting low-risk patients for active surveillance has been studied in Ploussard et al.'s prospective evaluation of 106 low-risk PCa patients prior to radical prostatectomy.
-The authors reported that PCA3 scores strongly correlated with tumour volume.
-A PCA3 score >25 was associated with a threefold increase in the risk for csPCa.
-On multivariate analysis, a PCA3 score >25 was a predictive factor for tumour volume >0.5cm (OR, 5.4; p=0.01) and for significant cancer (OR, 12.7; p=0.003).
-Using their predictive cutoff of 25, the authors concluded that PCA3 is indicative of tumour volume and the presence of significant cancer and can be a useful tool in selecting better candidates for active surveillance.
-Nakanishi et al. also found a significant association between PCA3 and tumour volume as well as Gleason grade in prostatectomy specimens, with PCA3 being the best predictor of tumour volume on multivariate analysis.
-Additionally, PCA3 had the ability to detect low tumour volume of <0.5cc (AUC, 0.757), making it a potentially useful tool in the selection of patients with low-risk PCa.
+The authors also highlighted that the PCA3 score was independent of age, total PSA, and prostate volume, and outperformed total PSA, PSAD and %fPSA.54 prostatectomy.
+The authors reported that PCA3 scores strongly correlated with tumour volume.55 A PCA3 score >25 was associated with a threefold increase in the risk for csPCa.
+On multivariate analysis, a PCA3 score >25 was a predictive factor for tumour volume >0.5cm3 (OR, 5.4; p=0.01) and for significant cancer (OR, 12.7; p=0.003).
+Using their predictive cutoff of 25, the authors concluded that PCA3 is indicative of tumour volume and the presence of significant cancer and can be a useful tool in selecting better candidates for active surveillance.55 Nakanishi et al. also found a significant association between PCA3 and tumour volume as well as Gleason grade in prostatectomy specimens, with PCA3 being the best predictor of tumour volume on multivariate analysis.48 Additionally, PCA3 had the ability to detect low tumour volume of <0.5cc (AUC, 0.757), making it a potentially useful tool in the selection of patients with low-risk PCa.